liapia99/Poet-Lens/README.md

 printer = Adafruit_Thermal('/dev/serial0', 9600, timeout=2)
 ```

-### Part 3.
+### Part 4.
 Set up the AI
 1. Set up an OpenAI account and a Replicate account, as you will need to create two API keys.
-When we ended up going through the original steps it, we kept getting and Error code : 404 : 'The model 'gpt-4' does not exist or you do not have access to it.'
+When we went through the original steps, we kept getting and Error Code : 404 : 'The model 'gpt-4' does not exist or you do not have access to it.'
 So this is how we solved our problem:

 2. Navigate to your directory with the Poetry Camera code and create a `.env` file, which will store sensitive details like your OpenAI API key.
 We named ours:
 ```.env```.
 If you give it a name like ```nano.env``` you must change this in the main.py.